raestrada/iac-challenge/docs/ci-cd-workflows.md

 # CI/CD Workflows Documentation

-This document outlines the CI/CD workflows implemented for the KubeVela GitOps Control Plane project.
+This document outlines the CI/CD workflows implemented for the IDP Control Plane Lab project.
 These workflows enable automated testing, security scanning, and deployment of all components in the solution.

 ## Overview